 History of Physics Episode 8 – Heisenberg and Uncertainty

-The eighth great transformation in the history of physics begins when the quantum world no longer merely appears discrete, but resists the very classical idea of definite properties existing prior to observation.
+The eighth great transformation in the history of physics begins when the quantum world no longer merely appears discrete, but resists the classical idea that physical properties exist with definite values prior to observation.
 After Planck and Bohr opened the quantum door, Werner Heisenberg and Erwin Schrödinger reshaped the foundations of physical reality.
 Physics was forced to confront a world where probability, wave structure, and measurement became inseparable.
 This was the moment when observation entered the architecture of existence.

 Werner Heisenberg – The Uncertainty Principle